Tutorial Using W&N Twilight Colours By Charles Evans

 Winsor & Newton have introduced a fabulous range of Limited Edition Professional Water Colour.
 The Twilight Collection features beautifully rich, deep colours of the best quality pigment.
 There are six hues in the range, including Aqua Green, Chromium Black, Cobalt Green Deep, Sanguine Red, Smalt Blue and Quinacridone Violet.

 The Twilight Collection colours come in 5ml tubes and won’t be around forever, as in the case of the Desert Range.
-Ensure you purchase your Winsor and Newton Watercolors before they disappear!
+Ensure you purchase your Winsor and Newton Watercolours before they disappear!

 For this painting, I’ve added one more colour to my palette, which is Yellow Ochre, one of the core Winsor & Newton Professional Water Colours.
 In this first image, you will see that I have drawn a very simple outline sketch.